FIREEYE MANAGED DEFENSE

-2.1.
-Subscription Initiation.
-FireEye will work with
+Subscription is “Onboarding,” during which FireEye will work with

-a) Designate a FaaS Transition Manager
+a) Designate a Managed Defense Service Transition Manager

 who will work in conjunction with the Customer.

 Portal access, conduct training, collect implementation requirements,

 establish agreed-upon installation timelines, and provide

-Documentation for CV Subscription.
+Documentation for the Managed Defense Subscription.

 c) Assist Customer with setup and configuration of

 appropriately configured, conduct baseline monitoring activities for

 up to 14 days.
 The intent of the baseline is to identify any Covered

 recommended steps to remediate these issues.

 e) Validate monitoring and alerting activity for

 2.2.
 Alert Analysis

 will conduct the following monitoring, investigation and reporting activities:

 a) Classification of Alerts.
 Alerts are automatically

 b) If an Alert is classified as requiring no further

 analysis, then a severity level assignment will be applied to the

-times set forth in the table below, based on the severity level.
+Defense Portal as set forth in the table below, based on the severity level.

 c) Initial Investigation.
 If an Alert is classified as

 requiring further analysis, then FireEye will begin analysis of that